Verb to be

 I am twenty-two years old.

-We use the continuous forms in the present simple passive and past simple passive.
+We can use the continuous forms in the present simple passive and past simple passive.

 The house is being built now.